-whether the source is a foreign source

-whether interest & other incidental

-income generated out of foreign

-contribution is accounted properly in FC
+income generated out of foreign contribution is accounted properly in FC books.

-books.

-whether such foreign contribution

-deposited in designated bank account

-mentioned in registration certificate.
+whether such foreign contribution deposited in designated bank account mentioned in registration certificate.

-To counter check total foreign

-contributions with total cr in designated
+To counter check total foreign contributions with total cr in designated bank account.

-bank account.

-5. Document in support of utilization of foreign
+5. Document in support of utilization of

-contribution:
+foreigncontribution:

 to verify the purpose of utilization.

 to verify whether such utilization is in

 accordance to donor instruction

-to verify whether the utilization reached to
+to verify whether the utilization reached to end user.

-end user.

-To verify supporting for such utilization
+to verify supporting for such utilization Utilization of foreign contribution by way

-6. Utilisation of foreign contribution by way of

-donation to other trust:
+6. Utilisation of foreign contribution by way of donation to other trust:

-to verify the registration status of donee
+to verify the registration status of done

 organisation under FCRA.

 to verify the purpose for which such

 donation made.

 to verify supporting for such transaction.

-to verify application/ proposal from donee.
+to verify application/ proposal from

+donee.

-7. Whether organisations is complying with donor
+7. Whether organisations is complying with

-restrictions, if any:

-Financial managers have copies of
+donor restrictions, if any: Financial managers have copies of relevant

-relevant documentation to know the

-restrictions set forth.
+documentation to know the restrictions set forth.

-Are the funds being utilised in accordance
+Are the funds being utilised in accordance with

-with the donor's wishes.
+the donor's wishes.

+8. Whether utilisation of foreign contribution

+as per the FCRA Act:

+Verify whether FC is used for speculative

+business.
+If it has been so used, this

+orign contribution should be included in

+the report.

-8. Whether utilisation of foreign contribution as per the FCRA Act: Verify whether FC is used for speculative business.
-If it has been so used, this should be included in the report.
-Administration expenses amount to not more than 50% of the total amount of foreign contribution.
-9. In case, there is transfer of foreign contribution to another entity, it complies with provisions of FCRA, 2010. other person is also granted certificate of registration.
-If transfer to unregistered entity should get prior permission and total amount of transfer to unregistered organisations should not exceed 10% of the total foreign contribution received.
-10. Administrative Expenditure.
-Section 8 of the FCRA 2010 provides that the administrative expenditure shall not exceed 50% of the total utilization of funds out of FCRA receipts.
-Further, it states that any expenditure of administrative nature in excess of 50% shall be defrayed with prior approval of the central government.
-The rule further provides that any type of expenditure expended directly on programme activities shall not be considered as administrative in nature. to verify for the overall expenditure of organization towards administrative expenditure. to verify direct cost for projects and other administrative expenditure. to verify overall budget of the organization.
+, Administration expenses amount to not more than 20% of the total amount of foreign contribution.
+9. Administrative Expenditure. (i) Section 8 of the FCRA 2010 provides that the administrative expenditure shall not exceed 20% of the total utilization of funds out of FCRA receipts.
+Further, it states that any expenditure of administrative nature in excess of 20% shall be defrayed with prior approval of the central government. (ii) The rule further provides that any type of expenditure expended directly on programme activities shall not be considered as administrative in nature. • to verify the overall expenditure of organization towards administrative expenditure. to verify direct cost of projects and other administrative expenditure. to verify overall budget of the organization.
+10. Change in member of executive committee/Governing council (i) FCR Rules through its Forms require prior permission for change of more than 50% of members of Executive Committee of an NGO. (ii) Form FC-3 pursuant to Rule 9(1)(a) of FCRA, 1976 and Form FC-4 pursuant to Rule 9(2)(a) of FCRA 2010 includes 'Declaration and undertaking' by the Chief Functionary of the applicant organization which in point (ii) specifies obtaining of prior permission for the changes causing replacement of 50% or more members of